parksandwildlife/jekyll-now/pages/architecture-principles.md

  * Selection of a suite of technologies
    * Ensuring technologies last for the lifetime of a system
    * Minimisation of transition costs when adopting newer technologies
- * Cost of integartion with other systems
+ * Cost of integration with other systems
  * Availability and access to skills and capabilities
    * Minimisation of maintenance and enhancement costs
    * Reduction of change costs